milgra/cljs-mpd/README.md

 ## Todo

-* bottom correction of demos
 * 800 * 600 fixed size
 * islands in the middle of the scene
-* consider weight in distance and angle guards
 * refine proximity/collosion to calm particles
 * write tests